Zynga's Wheezing Ahead Of Dawn Of Titans Metrics

 Here's a look at the company's historic MUP growth compared to the growth of Monthly Unique Users (MUU).

 If you calculate MUP as a percentage of MUU, you can find the percentage of total Zynga players who pay to play.
 That number has historically stayed around the 2% mark.
-That's a low percentage that was almost half of the paying player rate of King Digital (BATS:KING) when Candy Crush Saga was at its peak (this was before King was acquired).
+That's a low percentage that was almost half of the paying player rate of King Digital when Candy Crush Saga was at its peak (this was before King was acquired).
 King, at that time, relied on that one game to attract paying players.

 Zynga does have issues with over-reliance on certain titles but the bounty is typically split between three or four games.